 There are a number of employment benefits available for F-1 students.
 See the following sections for more information about on- and off-campus employment authorizations.

-F-1 students may be employed on-campus part-time (20 hours or less per week) during the fall and spring semesters and full-time (21 hours or more per week) during the summer and other official school breaks.
+F-1 students may be employed on-campus part-time (20 hours or less per week) during the semester and full-time (maximum of 28 hours per week) during the break between semesters and other official school breaks.
 You will need to get a permission form (Referral Form) from the International Student Services office prior to applying for a position on campus.
 Students with poor academic performance will not be permitted to work.
 Jobs available for F1 students are called ‘Student Hourly’ jobs.

 F-1 students are eligible for up to one year of Optional Practical Training (OPT) per educational level.
 Types of OPT include:

 - Pre-Completion OPT: Pre-completion OPT allows students who have not yet completed a degree program to be authorized for off-campus employment.

 - Post-Completion OPT: Post-completion OPT provides for up to one year of practical training authorization after completion of studies.
 Students can apply up to 90 days before and up to 60 days after program completion.
 RRCC recommends that students apply before completing their last semester of enrollment to avoid additional processing time and the possible loss of days of employment availability.